georgiee/angular-workshop-skipbo/docs/challenges/04-rxjs.md

 ## RxJS Spy
 You will see some log messages from him in the browser console when you interact with the game.
 Many of those log messages are a mix of custom `console.log` messages and logs coming from a helper tool called [rxjs-spy](https://github.com/cartant/rxjs-spy).

 RxJS Spy can hook into any RxJS stream by placing a pipeable `tag`.
 It won't interact with the stream— just like the rxjs operator `tap`.
-After the tag is registered you will get infos about everything that's happening with the Observable like subscriptions, unsubscriptions and of course next, errors and complete.
+After the tag is registered you will get infos about everything that's happening with the Observable like subscriptions, unsubscribes and of course next, errors and complete.

 ```typescript
 this._game.gameOver$